American Civil Liberties Union: Civil liberties revolution

 The 1960s was a tumultuous era in the United States, and public interest in civil liberties underwent explosive growth.
 Civil liberties actions in the 1960s were often led by young people and often employed tactics such as sit ins and marches.
 Protests were often peaceful but sometimes employed militant tactics.
 The ACLU played a central role in all major civil liberties debates of the 1960s, including new fields such as gay rights, prisoner's rights, abortion, rights of the poor, and the death penalty.
 Membership in the ACLU increased from 52,000 at the beginning of the decade to 104,000 in 1970.
 In 1960, there were affiliates in seven states, and by 1974 there were affiliates in 46 states.
 During the 1960s, the ACLU underwent a major transformation in tactics; it shifted emphasis from legal appeals (generally involving amicus briefs submitted to the Supreme Court) to direct representation of defendants when they were initially arrested.
 At the same time, the ACLU transformed its style from "disengaged and elitist" to "emotionally engaged".
 The ACLU published a breakthrough document in 1963, titled How Americans Protest, which was borne of frustration with the slow progress in battling racism, and which endorsed aggressive, even militant protest techniques.

 After four African-American college students staged a sit-in in a segregated North Carolina department store, the sit-in movement gained momentum across the United States.
-During 1960–61, the ACLU defended black students arrested for demonstrating in North Carolina, Florida, and Louisiana.
+During 1960–61, the ACLU defended Black students arrested for demonstrating in North Carolina, Florida, and Louisiana.
 The ACLU also provided legal help for the Freedom Rides in 1961, the integration of the University of Mississippi, the Birmingham campaign in 1963, and the 1964 Freedom Summer.
-The NAACP was responsible for managing most sit-in related cases that made it to the Supreme Court, winning nearly every decision.
-But it fell to the ACLU and other legal volunteer efforts to provide legal representation to hundreds of protestors – white and black – who were arrested while protesting in the South.
+(Note: The NAACP was responsible for managing most sit-in related cases that made it to the Supreme Court, winning nearly every decision.
+But it fell to the ACLU and other legal volunteer efforts to provide legal representation to hundreds of protestors – white and Black – who were arrested while protesting in the South.
 The ACLU joined with other civil liberties groups to form the Lawyers Constitutional Defense Committee (LCDC), which provided legal representation to many protesters.
-The ACLU provided the majority of the funding for the LCDC.
+The ACLU provided the majority of the funding for the LCDC.)